zion-s/Static-pages/README.md

 # Static-pages
-Static pages using HTML, CSS, Bootstrap
+This Repo consists of various types of static pages that I've worked on while learning HTML, CSS, Bootstrap, Semantic UI and Responsive design